al-broco/mimosa-jscs/README.md

 `jscs.configFile` property, or both.
 JSCS configuration options are described in detail in [the JSCS documentation](https://github.com/jscs-dev/node-jscs/tree/v1.7.3#options).
-For example, adding the following to your mimosa config will make JSCS check that files end with a newline:
+For example, adding the following to your Mimosa config will make JSCS check that files end with a newline:

     jscs: {